aws/karpenter-provider-aws/designs/aws-launch-template-network-interfaces.md

 | AWSNodeTemplate.NetworkInterfaces[@].ipv6PrefixCount           | x      |         |            |

-since `AWSNodeTemplate.NetworkInterfaces` is a list, Drift would be triggered if the number of network interfaces of the node does not contain the specified `AWSNodeTemplate.NetworkInterfaces` in addition, the comparison will happen after sorting the networkInterfaces with `deviceIndex` which is enforced to be unique by AWS. in case
+since `AWSNodeTemplate.NetworkInterfaces` is a list, Drift would be triggered if the number of network interfaces of the node does not contain the specified `AWSNodeTemplate.NetworkInterfaces` in addition, the comparison will happen after sorting the networkInterfaces with `deviceIndex`